bestao88/GlamShieldDesign/README.md

 - Register organization when user selects organization during registration
 - Allow users to set up hierarchical management of organizations (tree display)
-- First-time registration administrator defaults to current registrant
+- First-time registration administrator defaults to current registrant, only organization name & Email must be entered, others infomation can be updated lately
 - Organization registration allows administrator to change all information
 - Summary and detailed query of historical inspection/pest records for each organization

 ### 6.2 User Registration Module